 Google Home must be able to access Google services in order to work correctly.

-Currently, the Google speaker only offers direct access to TuneIn Radio stations.
-We’d like to see them add services like OOTunes, StreamTheWorld, CBS, iHeart Radio, and other large scale streaming aggregator services.
+Currently, the Google speaker only offers direct access to TuneIn and iHeart radio stations.
+So we’d like to see them add services like OOTunes, StreamTheWorld, CBS, and other large scale streaming services.

 Many TuneIn Radio stations do not Play

 The Google Assistant is finicky about how you have to request some TuneIn stations to play.
 For instance, saying “Okay Google, play WRTA” does not work, even though WRTA radio is a working TuneIn stream.
 She responds with, “I looked for WRTA on TuneIn, but it is either unavailable, or can’t be played right now.”
 However, saying “Okay Google, play 1240 Altoona,” plays the correct station.
 Further, many stations appear to have no alternative way of requesting them.
 For those, the speaker says, “Sorry, I don’t know how to help with that yet.”

 Google Home Speaker Review: No Access to Amazon Music